BSski/django-images-api/README.md

 Due to time limitation there are very important things left to add:
 - Localstack to test and run app locally,
 - tests,
-- CI/CD: working dockerization and deployment to heroku,
 - typehints,
 - the code would also benefit from some cleaning.